It's nearly Spring?

 Alan and Uncle Remus at Comrie

-We send our deepest sympathy to his wife Barbara and children Louise and Chris.
+We extend our sincere condolences to his wife Barbara, his children Chris and Louise and their families.

 Due to circumstances beyond our control the Facebook page is no longer available.